unicode-org/icu4x/utils/zerovec/README.md

 avoiding allocations and only performing validity checks.
 As such, this crate can be pretty fast (see [below](#Performance) for more information) on deserialization.

+See [the design doc](https://github.com/unicode-org/icu4x/blob/main/utils/zerovec/design_doc.md) for details on how this crate works under the hood.

 ## Cargo features

 This crate has four optional features: